 - Money Laundering

 A conviction for a federal theft charge can lead to fines of up to $500,000.
 Depending on your situation, you could end up spending life in prison if you are convicted of certain acts.
-Make sure that you’re ready to protect your future by contacting a federal crimes lawyer today.
+Make sure you’re ready to protect your future by contacting our federal criminal lawyer today.

 Federal Fraud Charges